Remove People From Photos: 6 Clients, One Editable Canvas

 How Retainer Pricing Has Changed Because Production Cost Dropped

 Most freelance brand consultants price retainers against a rough estimate of weekly hours.
 When production cost drops, the temptation is to lower the retainer.
-Voss did the opposite.
+Jordan did the opposite.

 The client doesn't care that the production cost dropped.
-The client cares that the work is faster, more consistent, and that the consultant is making more brand decisions per week.
-Voss's clients have largely accepted the new pricing structure because the volume of usable output went up at the same time.
+The client cares that the work is faster, more consistent, and that Jordan is making more brand decisions per week.
+Jordan's clients have largely accepted the new pricing structure because the volume of usable output went up at the same time.

 The Outcome in Specific Numbers

-Six months after switching her core workflow into Playyy, Voss tracked the change:
+Six months after switching her core workflow into Playyy, Jordan tracked the change:

 • 6 retainer clients held simultaneously, up from 4 the previous year